Chile's hard-right holds the upper hand as presidential election goes to a tense runoff

 Kaiser also promised to back Kast, saying his libertarian party would "ensure that a sound doctrine and defense of freedom are not abandoned.”

-Parisi voters run the gamut, eschewing elites on the left and right.
-The political outsider was coy after the results came out, saying, “We don’t give anyone a blank check."
+Parisi was coy after the results came out, saying, “We don’t give anyone a blank check."

 The region is trending right